 Most Expats who retire to Mexico take out private health insurance.
 This allows you to access excellent private healthcare professionals available to private insurance customers.

 We recommend purchasing international health insurance.
 As well as enjoying coverage in Mexico and when you travel abroad, your experience with the private health system may be smoother.

 To get quotes for international health insurance, click the button below.
 You then fill out the form, and you will receive quotes and plan information from two or more of the following companies that best suit your needs.

 Mexico Retirement Visa – Rentista / Pensionado Visa

 Mexico issues both temporary and permanent residency retirement visas (Rentisa or Pensionado.)

 The requirements are pretty simple.
 You need to show you can support yourself while living in Mexico.
-However, if you don’t think this immigration permission is the right one, we have more options in our guide to Mexico Visas and Residency.
+However, if you don’t think this immigration permission is right, we have more options in our guide to Mexico Visas and Residency.

 Different consulates and embassies have slightly different amounts and requirements.
 The figures below are a general guide – your Mexican Immigration Lawyer will know what you need for your application.

 It’s important to note that these income caps are changing.
 As of 2016, Mexico decided to move from using Minimum Salary (MS) to Unit of Measurement and Updating (UMA) for calculating economic solvency.